you can find the book at:

 Cass was an interesting character to read.
 She loves her brother and in many ways, cannot accept what he is doing to her.
 She struggles with reconciling her childhood sibling with the man that he has become and it holds her back throughout the whole novel.

-Overall, The Fire Sermon was promise and the author definitely has some good ideas and has the potential to become a great trilogy.
+Overall, The Fire Sermon was promising and the author definitely has some good ideas and has the potential to become a great trilogy.

 Format: Kindle, 432 pages